User Guides and Support

 Are the lesson plans included?

 Yes.
 Detailed lesson notes with hints and tips for delivery are included.
-Also included are lesson proformas for teachers where information on differentiation can be inserted and retained for their class.

 How do I prepare to use the game?